forestdb/forestdb.org/models/bayesian-data-analysis.md

 # Exercises

+**1. Subjective randomness digest.** We saw in this chapter how to analyze our Bayesian models of cognition by using Bayesian statistical techniques.
+In the end, do you believe either the enriched biased-coin model or the generalized, enriched biased-coin model matched the data well?
+Why or why not?
+If you're unsatisfied, do you have an idea for a better model?

-**1. Bayes in the head vs. Bayes in the notebook.** We've seen in this chapter how we can precisely separate assumptions about our computational-level theory of cognition from the assumptions that go into analyzing our data (and our theory).
+**2. Bayes in the head vs. Bayes in the notebook.** We've seen in this chapter how we can precisely separate assumptions about our computational-level theory of cognition from the assumptions that go into analyzing our data (and our theory).
 In this exercise, we will try to go between the two ways of looking at these things: by going from a theory and analysis in words, to a theory and analysis in Church (and back).

 Consider the [reflectance and luminance model](https://probmods.org/patterns-of-inference.html#a-case-study-in-modularity-visual-perception-of-surface-lightness-and-color) from Chapter 4.
 This model captured the illusion of increased reflectance in terms of explaining away the observed luminance by the decreased illumination (caused by the shadow).
 Here is the model again